alsersan/cleverpost/README.md

 - Error handling.
 - Usage of env variables for the connection to Auth0.
 - Internationalization in Spanish and English.
+- Initial posts are fetched from JSONplaceholder, and edited/deleted locally.
 - Since the users had to be fetched anyway in order to recover the username from the UserId, a page displaying all the users was created.